MelissaHarper/MelissaHarper.github.io/_posts/2023-01-25-Quantitative-Politics-with-R.md

 }
 ```

-Now that we've created the function, we can use lapply() to run the function for all the years we previously specified and bind_rows() to put them all together.
+Now that we've created the function, we can use lapply() to run the function across the list of years we previously specified, and bind_rows() to put all of the data together into one dataframe.
 Then we'll inspect the results.

 ```r